 Mr. Krieger lectures and publishes frequently on various intellectual property topics, including the America Invents Act, IPR and Post Grant Review (PGR) proceedings, best practices in drafting patent applications and the Defend Trade Secrets Act of 2016.

 While attending law school, Mr. Krieger was a member of the Florida Law Review.

-Mr. Krieger leads a patent prosecution team for clients in the following fields: vascular products and balloon catheters, industrial chemicals, blood testing equipment, pharmaceuticals and agrochemical products.
+Mr. Krieger leads a patent prosecution team for clients in the fields of industrial chemistry and chemical engineering, pharmaceuticals, agrochemicals, medical devices and analytical instruments.